cee-studio/cs50-mistakes/README.md

 LICENSES:
- - the mistake documentation is in the public domain
+ - The mistake documentation is in the public domain
- - the copyright of all the code templates and test data belongs to CS50x and Prof. David J. Malan.
+ - The copyright of all the code templates and test data belongs to CS50x and Prof. David J. Malan.